ucdavis/hpccf-docs/docs/hive/index.md

 Contributors always receive priority access to the resources that they have purchased within one minute with the "one-minute guarantee" through the `high` partition.

 Finally, Hive has a node available for use in graduate teaching.
-Email `help@ucdavis.edu` to request information or access to these resources.
+Email `hpc-help@ucdavis.edu` to request information or access to these resources.

 ## Hive Administration